JohnCoene/oRion/README.md

 --------------------------

-** DISCLAIMER **
+**DISCLAIMER**

-I do not take responsibility for any loss incur as a result of using the package.
+I do not take responsibility for any loss incurred as a result of using the package.

 --------------------------